• Home

 Don’t have straight A’s?
 Not a problem.
 Amiry says experience is as good as education in the eyes of recruiters.

-She also said that women tend to judge themselves more harshly when applying.
+She also notes that women tend to judge themselves more harshly when applying.
 “Men are more likely to apply for jobs even if they don’t meet every requirement, while women are less likely to apply.”
 The takeaway?
 Apply anyway.
 You don’t need to tick every box to be worth interviewing.

 “Learn to use AI tools properly,” he says.
-“Practical AI fluency doesn’t require a degree and employers are crying out for it.”
+“Practical AI fluency doesn’t require a degree, and employers are crying out for it.”

 “The candidates we place at the highest levels aren’t always the ones with the best grades; they’re the most curious, adaptable, and well-connected.”